parallelchain-io/pchain-client-cli/README.md

 Smart contracts are computer programs that are stored on a blockchain.
 You need to provide some necessary information such as contract address, method name, and arguments in order to invoke method of the contract.

 ### Retrieve Contract Address
-After you deploy contract in transaction, you should receive the contract address together with transaction hash.
+After you deploy contract in a transaction, you should receive the contract address together with transaction hash.
 What if you want to deploy contract and call method in the SAME transaction, it is possible to compute the contract address in advance.

 You need to provide the account address and nonce when deploying contract.